qistoph/pycrc16/README.txt

 There are a number of projects and libraries for CRC calculation.
 See for example:

-* binascii.crc32 in the standart Python library
+* binascii.crc32 in the standard Python library

 * pycrc (http://www.tty1.net/pycrc)